albert-moller/albert-moller.github.io/README.md

 ## Wordclouds For Communities in US Senate on Twitter Network

+Having explored the network deeply, we now find communities within it using the Louvain communities function.

 ## Evolution of US Senate twitter network over time

 ![Figure 5](figures/network_evolution.png)